mayflower/oxid-bepado/docs/setup.md

 Change to the modules directory and execute `composer install`.

-(for further information on Composer see the Composer documentation: https://getcomposer.org/doc/00-intro.md )
+(for further information on Composer see the [Composer documentation](https://getcomposer.org/doc/00-intro.md))

 ## 3 Add the autoloader to OXID